GucciTairo/AI-Project/AboutModel/References/README.md

             - def load_image_model(): load the image model (Tomato VGG16) for predict diseases using Keras,..
             - def preprocesss_image(): handle image preprocessing for the image model with required 224x224 and float32 to predict the class name
             - def predict_image_class(): calling image_model.predict() to detect diseases
-            - def get_embedding(): convert text to embedding using the loaded embedding model
+            - def get_embedding(): convert text to embedding using the loaded embedding model: https://www.geeksforgeeks.org/nlp/text-embeddings-using-openai/

-    - chatbot_app.py:
+    - chatbot_app.py:  We using API endpoint to handle the chatbot's functionality.
+        -

     - database.py: Using SQL to store our chat history of user and AI responses in chathistory.db
         - def init_db(): initialize the SQLite database and create the chat_history table if it doesn't exist.